ethanolivertroy/killercoda-scenarios/istio-fedramp-compliance/assets/nist-service-mesh-guidance.md

 3. **Authorization Policies**: Istio allows fine-grained access control based on multiple attributes.
 4. **Traffic Management**: Istio enables advanced traffic management through VirtualServices and DestinationRules.
 5. **Observability**: Istio provides telemetry, logging, and monitoring for security oversight.
+6. **Container Security Integration**: Istio can be integrated with container security controls.

 By properly configuring these Istio features according to NIST guidance, you can create a FedRAMP-compliant service mesh implementation.